news-ai/newshound/README.md

-Newshound: The Breaking News Email Aggregator
+Newshound: The Breaking News Email & Social MediaAggregator
 =========

 Newshound is a tool to analyze, visualize and share breaking news email alerts.
 This project was mirrored from [jprobinson's newshound](https://github.com/jprobinson/newshound).